kjanowski/KaleidoscopeDateConverter/readme.md

 The converters here are part of my worldbuilding project, the Kaleidoscope System.

 Their primary purpose is to allow me to convert dates and times between the calendars that I am developing for my fictional cultures.
-But I figured it might be informative for others as well.

 If you're interested in the lore behind these calendars, you can find more infomation here:
 * WorldAnvil: <https://www.worldanvil.com/w/the-kaleidoscope-system-kaleidechse>